Walkthrough: Creating a New Team Project

 In this walkthrough, you will modify the team project classifications.
 The classifications are used to categorize work items by project areas and iterations.
 The project structure is a hierarchy of nodes representing feature areas or teams.
 An iteration is a period of development effort dedicated to achieving a specific milestone.

 In this walkthrough, you will modify the team project structure to map to the organization structure of Adventure Works.
-There is a Kiosk team that will handle the work of creating software for in-store kiosks that customers can use to order or receive products.
+There is a Kiosk team that will handle the work of creating software for in-store kiosks that customers can use to order or pick up products.
 There is also a Web team working on an Internet Web site.
-Modifying the project structure to match the organization will enable you to map work items to the teams that are working on them.
+Modifying the project structure to match the organization will allow you to map work items to the teams working on them.
 You can then use the categories to classify, query, and report on work items.

 To modify the team project structure